Lead Service Line Inventory Project

 Task 3—Service Line Investigations—July 2023 through July 2024

-Task 4—Inventory and Lead Service Line Replacement Plan Submittal—October 16, 2024
+Task 4—Inventory and Lead Service Line Replacement Plan Submittal—Completed October 1, 2024

 Project Cost

-The District plans to complete all work in-house to limit costs.
+The District completed all work in-house to limit costs.

 Project Contact